Thread to discuss EIP-5792

 Is it that difficult to standardize bundle identifiers?

 I agree that users should have mobility of their EOA between wallets.
 Both wallets should be able to import previous transaction history based on just the account.

-For dapp interfaces, e.g. Uniswap interface, this EIP should have no impact on the transaction history UX as long as you don’t connect to a different app with the same address while a transaction is still pending.
-It seems like an edge case for a user to switch apps for the same EOA while an interaction is pending.
+For dapp interfaces, e.g. Uniswap interface, this EIP should have no impact on the transaction history UX as long as you don’t connect to a different wallet with the same address while a transaction is still pending.
+It seems like an edge case for a user to switch wallets for the same EOA while an interaction is pending.